 Lifelong Health Perk: Surprisingly, the human body does not require a lot of work to maintain a lean physique and good health.
 The more you know about your body and nutrition, the easier it is to maintain healthy habits.

 I went from starving myself, and binging and purging, to eating 5 small meals per day (this keeps the metabolism working throughout the day, thusly, raising the metabolic rate).
 I went from working out three times per day on an empty stomach to a split schedule, and I started to enjoy exercising.
 My new routine and way of eating, was much easier to manage than starving myself, and spending hours working out.

-When looking for new health and fitness related information, I seek out authorities on the subject.
-Not TV or YouTube personalities — certainly not celebrities, but top trainers in the fitness categories I’m interested in; bodybuilding, gymnastics, functional training, and even football off-season training.
+Lifelong Health Tip: When looking for new health and fitness-related information, I seek out authorities on the subject.
+Not TV or YouTube personalities — certainly not celebrities, but top trainers in the fitness categories I’m interested in: bodybuilding, gymnastics, functional training, and even football off-season training.
 I also read material from Olympic-level coaches and nutritionist.

 Over the years, I have changed gears from creating merely a visibly pleasing physique, to building a functional, agile body.
-In my pursuit, I have turned to information from various specialist in different sports who build bodies similar to what I prefer.
+In my pursuit, I have turned to information from various specialists in different sports who build bodies similar to what I prefer.
 These institutions and experts have a lot of money invested in them to produce specific results.
 Olympic coaches have the entire country relying on their expertise.
-By following experts, I not only get results, but I always get the back story; explanations on why certain exercises should be done, how much of it to do, exercise order, and seasonal training.
+By following experts, I not only get results, but I always get the backstory; explanations on why certain exercises should be done, how much of it to do, exercise order, and seasonal training.

 In all, the road to fitness longevity begins with knowledge and understanding of how your body works.
 Another key is to know how to adapt as your body changes.
 Confusion disappears where there is knowledge, and sticking to a healthy lifestyle is not as difficult as many believe.